Turian (Mass Effect): History

-The Turian Hierarchy had been a pivotal participant in major interstellar conflicts within series lore.
-For example, the historical Krogan Rebellions were quelled when the turians deployed a devastating biological weapon developed by the salarians known as the Krogan Genophage, which impairs the reproductive viability of the krogan on a genetic level by causing almost all newborn krogan to be stillborn.
+The historical Krogan Rebellions were quelled when the turians deployed a devastating biological weapon developed by the salarians known as the Krogan Genophage, which impairs the reproductive viability of the krogan on a genetic level by causing almost all newborn krogan to be stillborn.
 As reward for their service, the turians were invited to join the Citadel Council to fill a peacekeeper role.

-The First Contact War, which the turians call the "Relay 314 Incident", is another example: it broke out when turian forces attempt to stop human explorers from opening a new "mass relay", massive hyper-advanced devices of extraterrestrial origin that enables rapid transportation to other mass relays located cosmic distances away, by force in order to prevent a repeat of the Rachni Wars, a historical conflict when explorers accidentally unleashed a dangerous species of hostile insectoid creatures known as the rachni from an unexplored region of space.
-Although hostilities between the human Systems Alliance and the Turian Hierarchy cease following a three-month war and humanity is integrated into the galactic community soon after, mutual resentment over casualties from both sides as a result of the conflict still persist during the timeline of the original Mass Effect trilogy.
+The First Contact War, which the turians refer to as the "Relay 314 Incident", broke out when turian forces attempt to stop human explorers from opening a new "mass relay", massive hyper-advanced devices of extraterrestrial origin that enables rapid transportation to other mass relays located cosmic distances away, by force in order to prevent a repeat of the Rachni Wars, a historical conflict when explorers accidentally unleashed a dangerous species of hostile insectoid creatures known as the rachni from an unexplored region of space.
+Hostilities between the human Systems Alliance and the Turian Hierarchy cease following a three-month war and humanity is integrated into the galactic community soon after.
+Turian opinions' of humanity are mixed: while a minority admired the humans persistence, honor, and sacrifice even against overwhelming odds of the full Hierarchy might, the majority retain mutual resentment over casualties from both sides as a result of the conflict still persist during the timeline of the original Mass Effect trilogy.
 This brief historical background, as presented in the game's introduction, offers insight to the ideological setup of the Mass Effect universe.

+Before the Reapers Wars, the Turians have never lost a war nor retreated from battle, and their homeworld, Palaven, was never occupied by an alien invading force.
+The Reapers, aware of the Turian's reputation for martial attitude, brought overwhelming force to Turian territories, outnumbering turian forces by ten fold, and immediately kinetic bombarded colonies and cities that resisted--and all of them resisted--costing the Reapers dearly.
+Whereas all other species' homeworlds were conquered, Paleven never fell to Reaper occupation.